11 March 2021

-The app seems to be poorly optimized for newer iPhone models, such as the one that I am using, which has the newer notch design, with curved screen corners, that debuted in the iPhone X. Certain parts of the User Interface (UI) is noticably clipped by the notch, and cannot be viewed as probably intended.
+The app seems to be poorly optimized for newer iPhone models, such as the one that I am using, which has the newer notch design, with curved screen corners, that debuted in the iPhone X. Certain parts of the User Interface (UI) is noticeably clipped by the notch, and cannot be viewed as probably intended.
 App hasn’t been updated since Feb 2019.

 - No internet connection needed.

 - Strong images and visuals to teach users about clouds. (animated as well!)

 - Contains extensive information for learning (such as cloud formation)